c4arl0s/7RewritingHistory/README.md

 M	index.html
 ```

-The **git reset** command moves the checked out snapshot to a new commit, and the **HEAD~1** parameter tells it **to reset** to the commit that occurs immediately before the current HEAD (likewise, **HEAD~2** would refer to **second commit before HEAD**).
-In this particular case, **HEAD~1** happens to coincide with **master**.
+The git reset command moves the checked out snapshot to a new commit, and the HEAD~1 parameter tells it to reset to the commit that occurs immediately before the current HEAD (likewise, HEAD~2 would refer to second commit before HEAD).
+In this particular case, HEAD~1 happens to coincide with master.
 The effect on our repository can be visualized as:

 ![Screen Shot 2020-05-30 at 13 36 49](https://user-images.githubusercontent.com/24994818/83336663-d0bd5400-a27a-11ea-9bd6-28b787c51e19.png)

-You may recall from [Undoing Changes]() that we used **git reset --hard** to undo uncommitted changes to our project.
-The **--hard** flag told Git to make the working directory look exactly like the most recent commit, giving us the intended effect of removing uncommitted changes.
+You may recall from [Undoing Changes]() that we used git reset --hard to undo uncommitted changes to our project.
+The --hard flag told Git to make the working directory look exactly like the most recent commit, giving us the intended effect of removing uncommitted changes.

-But, this time we use the **--mixed** flag to preserve the working directory, which contains the changes we want to separate.
-That is to say, the **HEAD** moved, but the working directory  remained unchanged.
+But, this time we use the --mixed flag to preserve the working directory, which contains the changes we want to separate.
+That is to say, the HEAD moved, but the working directory  remained unchanged.
 Of course, this results in a repository with uncommitted modifications.
-We now have the opportunity to add the **red.html** and **yellow.html** files to distinct commits.
+We now have the opportunity to add the red.html and yellow.html files to distinct commits.

 # 	* [Split the Generic Commit](https://github.com/c4arl0s/7RewritingHistoryRysGitTutorial#7-rewriting-history-rys-git-tutorial---content)